How Much Does a Plastic Injection Mold Cost? Complete 2026 Pricing Guide

 - Basic geometric shapes

-- Prototype or low-volume production
+- Optimized for prototypes or low-volume production

 - Standard tolerances